-Chop garlic into bits and tear red chillies into 2-3 pieces.
+Chop garlic into bits and tear red chilies into 2-3 pieces.

 In a pan, heat 2 teaspoons of oil.

 Add mustard seeds and when they have spluttered, add chopped garlic.
-Let the garlic turn color and follow with dry red chillies and curry leaves.
+Let the garlic turn color and follow with dry red chilies and curry leaves.